Ahmed-Arafat10/Git/Git.md

-- now you have created a new branch [developer#2] from remote master for second developer in this brach devloper add a [style1/index123.cdd] file and edit [Web/index.html] to be:
+- now you have created a new branch [developer#2] from remote master for second developer in this branch developer add a [style1/index123.cdd] file and edit [Web/index.html] to be:
 ===============================
 <html>
 <head>